jsitla/SHELFZE/TERMS-OF-SERVICE.md

 ## 13. Data Export

-For data export requests, contact denis.mlakar@m-ai.info.
+For data export requests, contact support@shelfze.com.
 We will provide data in a readable format (JSON or CSV) within 30 days.
 Note: We can only export data if you contact us from the device with your active session or a verified email account.

 ## 14. Indemnification